mo-sangha/book/chapters/pointing-out.typ

 Just like looking at a thought, there is a feeling of a watcher, an observer, which can also be looked at with awareness.
-This corresponds to the 7th aspect of consciousness in the Abhidhamma, known as manas-vijnana.
+This corresponds to the seventh aspect of consciousness in the Abhidhamma, known as manas-vijnana.
 When this aspect of consciousness settles in its own place, it's like water being poured into water, since awareness is cognition looking at cognition.